mertcloud/CDE_vHoL/README.md

 <img src="img/readme/cde_airflow_0.png" alt="image" width="600"/><br>

 2. To build your pipeline, simply drag and drop 3 CDE Spark Jobs onto the canvas and select the previously created "create", "ingest" and "validate" Spark Jobs.
+If you need to delete connections between steps, use the DEL key.

 <img src="img/readme/cde_airflow_1.png" alt="image" width="1000"/><br>